-The subjects form part of a tenement block and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+The subjects form part of a tenement and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.

-The property has been altered to form the present accommodation and we have presumed that all necessary documentation has been obtained.
-Whilst not an exhaustive list this includes the formation of the kitchen and internal bathroom.
+The property has been altered to form the present accommodation and it should be confirmed that all required Local Authority documentation has been obtained.
+Whilst not an exhaustive list, this includes formation of the internal kitchen and alterations to the general layout.